microsoft/language-server-protocol/_specifications/specification-3-16.md

 * Add semantic token support
 * Add call hierarchy support
 * Add client capbility for resolving text edits on completion items.
-* Add support for insert and replace ranges on `CompletionItem`
+* Add support for insert and replace ranges on `CompletionItem`.
-* Add support for diagnostic links
+* Add support for diagnostic links.
-* Add support for tags on `SymbolInformation` and `DocumentSymbol`
+* Add support for tags on `SymbolInformation` and `DocumentSymbol`.
 * Add support for moniker request method.
 * Add support for code action disabled property.
 * Add support for code action resolve request.
+* Add support for diagnostic data property.

 #### <a href="#version_3_15_0" name="version_3_15_0" class="anchor">3.15.0 (01/14/2020)</a>